dps923/winter2020/topics/info-optionals.md

 // no need for an exclamation mark
 ```

-You can think of an implicitly unwrapped optional as giving permission for the optional to be unwrapped automatically whenever it’s used.
-Rather than placing an exclamation mark after the optional’s name each time you use it, you place an exclamation mark after the optional’s type when you declare it.
+You can think of an implicitly unwrapped optional as giving permission for the optional to be unwrapped automatically whenever it's used.
+Rather than placing an exclamation mark after the optional's name each time you use it, you place an exclamation mark after the optional's type when you declare it.

 <br>